Coutlaw/DiningPhilosophers/ReadMe.md

 The issue with the output is that there is no order to which Philosopher will get to eat first, nor any guarantee that a Philosopher will get to once before the others have eaten twice.
 Correct the `DiningPeople` implementation to guarantee the same order of philosophers eating every time, and guarantee no philosopher will get to eat twice before another has eaten once.

+- Note: You are not allowed to change the code inside `main()` for how the `DiningPeople` struct is referenced, only change code inside `DiningPeople` impl/struct.